22.214.171.124 Pragmatic Progressivism: Managing Change

 Some change is inevitable.
 It can be driven by technology, by economic policies inside a country, by the global economic situation, and by cultural change as populations move around.
 A progressive politician attempts to ensure that the public benefits from, or at least experiences minimum harm from, changes that are already happening.
-Further, progressives look to see if improvements can be made by taking politically-initiated action.
+Further, progressives look to see if they can do anything to improve the quality of people’s lives.

-Many progressive politicians are collectivists (6.2.3); they aim to make improvements in people’s lives by developing and maintaining public services, and by adopting economic policies, to protect those who need help.
+Many progressive politicians are collectivists (6.2.3); they aim to improve people’s lives by developing and maintaining public services, and by adopting economic policies to protect those who need help.
 In a democratic political system, these improvements might have been part of the platform upon which the politicians had stood for election.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/6251a.htm